ryedin/site/_guide/19-resources.md

 ```

-You'll see a variety of info about the service, including the `URL`, which contains the redis credentials.
+You'll see a variety of info about the resource, including the `URL`, which contains the redis credentials.

 ## Linking the resource to our app